riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-19-Teams-Alone.markdown

 Teams has arguably already got all the push it needed from integration with Office.
 The Teams payload is separating from the Office booster perhaps a little early, while there was still thrust to give — but Microsoft's plan is fairly transparently to avoid another decade of litigation and consent decrees, so they can get on with their other plans.

 Zoom is arguably doing the right thing by adding collaboration (properly, as opposed to earlier half-hearted attempts).
-The problem Zoom has is that the customer base overlaps very significantly with Slack's, which offers all the collaboration its users could possibly want, and has a solid track record of delivering what people want.
+The problem Zoom has is that the customer base overlaps very significantly with Slack's, which offers all the collaboration its users could possibly need, and has a solid track record of delivering what people want.
 Slack even has video calls in the shape of Huddles, further proving my point that video calling is a feature, not a platform.
+And then of course there is Google, which keeps trying to get people to use Meet (or whatever it's called this month) to collaborate inside Google Docs.

 As these platforms converge, they are moving into Microsoft's home turf.
 Microsoft has never been the best at any one thing, focusing instead on (eventually) being the best overall with the widest coverage.
 Zoom and Slack on the other hand have always been predicated on being the best of their respective breeds, so this sort of miscegenation is foreign to them.